How to Motivate Your Sales Team

 There’s also a right and wrong way to share that sales metric information with your team.
 In many companies, sales results are often kept on a need-to-know basis, and only revealed a few times a year.
 Unfortunately, those results are all too often shared with the sales team only when sales are down.
 If you want buy-in and motivation from your team, they need to know how they’re doing at any given point in time.

 The average salesperson is competitive and unwilling to fail.
 They’re relatively easy to inspire to greater success if you can find a way to get them to buy-in.
 Transparency is the key to achieving that, so find a way to share sales details with your team.
 Ensure that your salespeople have the information they need to maintain their enthusiasm and desire to achieve.

 Maintain the right corporate culture

 You can only get so far with direct employee motivation if your company’s culture is pulling them in another direction.
 Every business has its unique culture, for good or for ill.
 Successful companies have positive cultures that facilitate shared values and goals to achieve the business’ vision.
-In that type of culture, well-conceived motivational efforts can have a powerful impact on your salespeople and their desire to accomplish great things.

 Create manageable competitions